About CHARMNET

 Missing picture

-Joshua Burby is a Staff Scientist in the Applied Mathematics and Plasma Physics group at the Los Alamos National Laboratory.
+Joshua Burby is an assistant professor in the Department of Physics at University of Texas at Austin since January 2024.
+He was a Staff Scientist in the Applied Mathematics and Plasma Physics group at the Los Alamos National Laboratory.
 His research uses geometric methods to analyze the foundations of theoretical plasma dynamics.
 Josh earned his Ph.D. in plasma physics from Princeton University in 2015.
 He has been awarded distinguished postdoctoral fellowships by DOE FES (2015-2018), the Mathematical Sciences Research institute (2018), and the Los Alamos National Laboratory (2019-2022).
 He currently serves as Co-PI on a multi-institution ASCR project devoted to developing machine-learning based dynamical surrogates with stability guarantees.

 Missing picture